-We just don’t talk about menopause nearly enough, and we’re thinking it’s time that changes.
+We just don’t talk about menopause nearly enough, and it’s time that changes.

-So, first topic of conversation: postmenopausal bleeding, or bleeding after menopause.
-Is it a thing?
-What causes it?
-And… Can periods restart after menopause?

-When should you worry and when should you go with the, um, flow? 🩸
+So, let’s dive into what you need to know about bleeding after menopause, including when should you worry and when should you go with the, um, flow. 🩸

 Why am I bleeding after menopause?